 If you are visiting Nuremberg and are loving it, we won’t be surprised.
-However, if you can, spare a day to explore some fantastic places outside this city.
+However, spare a day to explore some fantastic places outside this city.

 So, choose the locations that meet your planned schedule.
 Continue reading to unveil the best day trips from Nuremberg.

 - Flossenbürg Concentration Camp

 - What are some things to see between Munich and Nuremberg?

 - How many days in Nuremberg is enough?

 - How far is it from Nuremberg to Neuschwanstein Castle?

 Day Trips From Nuremberg, Germany